noErrdev/python-chatops-incident-mplatform/docs/content/telegram.md

 3. Promote the bot to administrator, enable "Manage topics"

-4. All users from `application.admin_users` must be members of every group listed in the `route` block
+4. All users from `messenger.admin_users` must be members of every group listed in the `route` block

-5. Add users from `application.chains` to their respective groups.
+5. Add users from `messenger.chains` to their respective groups.

-    For simplicity, you can add all users from `application.users` to all groups defined in the `route` block
+    For simplicity, you can add all users from `messenger.users` to all groups defined in the `route` block

 6. It is highly recommended to mute group notifications forever to reduce noise

 7. Get the group ID (using the `@myidbot` bot)
     - add `@myidbot` bot to group
     - go to the group's "General" topic and send the command: `/getgroupid@myidbot`
-    - use the returned group ID in the `application.channels` [configuration block](config_file.md#applicationchannels)
+    - use the returned group ID in the `messenger.channels` [configuration block](config_file.md#messengerchannels)
     - you can remove `@myidbot` afterwards

 8. Make sure the IMPulse bot has permission to interact with users.
 If you see the log warning <b>"user &lt;username&gt; not found in Telegram and will not be notified"</b> - ask the user `<username>` to send a message to the bot.
 This usually resolves the issue.